Search Engine Marketing: Benefits, Terms and Tips for a Successful SEM Campaign

 Difference #1: SEM is paid, and SEO is organic.

-SEM Search Engine Marketing or SEM Marketing refers to the process of attracting website visibility and scaling traffic through paid means.
+SEM Search Engine Marketing & optimization or SEM Marketing refers to the process of attracting website visibility and scaling traffic through paid means.
 On the contrary, SEO short form of Search Engine Optimization is a process that achieves the same goals through organic means.
 So the first difference between SEM and SEO is the involvement of monetary investment.